 After BTUs, we looked at energy efficiency.
 Of all the ways that you can cool a room with air conditioning, window models tend to be the least efficient options.
 So we looked for models that featured Energy Star window units and, where possible, listed their energy efficiency rating (EER) to help you make an informed decision.

 And finally, we kept in mind that not everyone’s home features hanging windows where the window panes slide vertically up and down.
 However, most window air conditioner models are designed for these types of windows.
-So, we included the Frigidaire FFRS1022R110,000 BTU 115-volt Slider Air Conditioner because it’s specifically designed for slider windows where the panes move horizontally in a right to left direction.
+So, we included the Frigidaire FFRS1022R110,000 BTU 115-volt Slider Air Conditioner because it’s one of the best air conditioners specifically designed for slider windows where the panes move horizontally in a right to left direction.

 Product Category Buying Guide

 When you’re choosing a window air conditioning unit, the most important factor to consider is its BTU rating.
 That is the cooling power.
 BTU units stand for “British Thermal Unit,” and it represents how much heat ac units can remove from a room.